 Another tip is to place it in an area that doesn't get direct sunlight.
 Often people make the assumption that putting it in full sun is ideal, but this can play havoc with the thermometer sensor.
 If you were to take a look at the definition that meteorologists use when explaining temperature, it relates to a spot that is in the shade and has ventilation.
 This is the kind of setting you want to create for your climatestation.
 So just as you aren't putting it in direct sun, it shouldn't be totally blocked from the wind either.

 Steer Clear of Ponds and Pools

 Ponds and pools share one common element, and that's water.
-Water of course creates humidity, which can then show up in your weather station if it's not placed correctly.
-In order for the humidity sensor on your weather station to function accurately, be sure that you keep the equipment at least 50 feet away from your pool or a pond (or any body of water).
+Water of course creates humidity, which can then show up in your climate station if it's not placed correctly.
+In order for the humidity sensor on your climate station to function accurately, be sure that you keep the equipment at least 50 feet away from your pool or a pond (or any body of water).

 Is the Roof a Good Idea?

 One suggestion you may come across is placing your climate station on your roof, or your chimney if you don’t use your fireplace.
 This location actually causes a bit of back and forth from experts on whether or not it’s ideal.
 Placing it on the roof means it will be getting direct sunlight and zero shade, which can obviously affect the accuracy of the thermometer.
 At the same time, the roof is a great place for measuring wind speed and direction.

 Another pro in mounting it on your roof is the fact that there won't be any obstructions, nor will it be in the way in your yard.
 If you are going to mount the climate station on your roof, it is recommended that you place it at least five feet above the roof line so that the readings are as accurate as possible.

 Is Your Station Cabled or Wireless?